iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 # Setup a Google Drive DVC Remote

-I this guide we explain the existing alternatives to setup Google Drive [remote storage](/doc/command-reference/remote) for your <abbr>DVC project</abbr>, along with the different benefits each one brings.
+In this guide we explain the existing alternatives to setup Google Drive [remote storage](/doc/command-reference/remote) for your <abbr>DVC project</abbr>, along with the different benefits each one brings.

+Note that to start using a GDrive remote, you only need to add it with a valid URL (or clone a <abbr>DVC repository</abbr> with one previously configured), and use any DVC command that requires the remote (see `dvc pull`, `dvc fetch`, `dvc push`).

 ## URL format for Google Drive remotes